Are you in a situation where you find yourself asking, “why do people ignore me?”

 Psychotherapist | Owner & Clinical Director, Affective Counseling

-Internalized thought patterns can be the reason you are being ignored.
+Internalized thought patterns can be the reason why people ignore you

 Feeling like you are being ignored can lead to an internalized belief that you are less valuable than others or that you have some social deficit that makes you invisible.
 This experience can lead to feelings of insecurity, self-doubt, frustration and low self-esteem.

-It is these types of internalized thought patterns (low self-esteem, self-doubt) that can be the reason you are being ignored.
+It is these types of internalized thought patterns (low self-esteem, self-doubt) that can be the reason why people ignore you.

 When in a group situation (professional, social, academic), there are no specific rules about everyone getting equal speaking time.
 Individuals who are natural extroverts tend to monopolize these types of conversations because they are energized by being in a social situation.
 Being younger (but not too young) having a smaller stature and being female can also negatively influence how much attention you get.